Propionate CoA-transferase

-Thus, the two substrates of this enzyme are acetyl-CoA and propanoate, whereas its two products are acetate and propanoyl-CoA.
+The two substrates of this enzyme characterised from Propionibacterium shermanii, Clostridium propionicum and Ralstonia eutropha are propionic acid and acetyl-CoA.
+Its products are acetic acid and propanoyl-CoA.

-This enzyme belongs to the family of transferases, specifically the CoA-transferases.
+This enzyme is a transferase, specifically a CoA-transferase.
 The systematic name of this enzyme class is acetyl-CoA:propanoate CoA-transferase.
 Other names in common use include propionate coenzyme A-transferase, propionate-CoA:lactoyl-CoA transferase, propionyl CoA:acetate CoA transferase, and propionyl-CoA transferase.
-This enzyme participates in 3 metabolic pathways: pyruvate metabolism, propanoate metabolism, and styrene degradation.